Spectrewolf8/SpamU-for-Windows/README.md

 ## Usage
 Your text to spam goes in [Text to Spam] text box.

 Moreover, You can decide the delay before starting spam(activates after [Star Spam!] button is pressed), number of messages to spam and delay between each text spammed. **Safe Mode is not available for windows version of SpamU**.
+You can press **ALT + ENTER** after sfter the start of spam to stop spamming further.

 Default values are used when any parameter text field is left empty.